Silvers12/onenote-md-exporter/README.md

 \* Support of the feature requires a mardown editor that supports HTML (like Joplin and Obsidian)

+# FAQ

+* An error `Unhandled exception.
+System.Runtime.InteropServices.COMException` occurs after starting the tool
+  * This error in usually caused by a problem specific to your computer installation.
+Consider :
+  * Uninstall and reinstall Office
+  * Export notebook from an other computer : [export your notebook](/doc/notebook-onepkg-export.md), import it on an other computer and run OneNoteMdExporter

+* Some of my images are lost / broken during the export
+  * Try to enable the option `Download all files and images` from `File -> Options -> Sync`.
+Force synchronisation of your notebook and try again the export.

 # Technical characteristics

-* DotNet 8 self-contained console application
+* DotNet 10 self-contained console application
 * Export page as DocX and translate them in Markdown using PanDoc
-* Offline : no call to Microsoft cloud
+* Offline : no dependency to Microsoft cloud
-* Based on Office Interop APIs
+* Rely on OneNote and Word apps (based on Interop APIs)
 * Pre-processing stage of OneNote page XML structure
 * Post-processing stage based on Regex to fix formatting issues